-CPT will allow F1 visa students to receive work authorization, which will allow them to work for their own companies.
+CPT will allow International students to receive work authorization, which will allow them to work for their own companies.
 CPT must relate to the students major and the course of study.
 CPT allows the student to work as many or as little hours as he desires.

 Optional Practical Training (OPT)